Sonogashira coupling: Catalysts

 Typically, two catalysts are needed for this reaction: a zerovalent palladium complex and a copper(I) halide salt.
 Common examples of palladium catalysts include those containing phosphine ligands such as [Pd(PPh3)4].
 Another commonly used palladium source is [Pd(PPh3)2Cl2], but complexes containing bidentate phosphine ligands, such as [Pd(dppe)Cl2], [Pd(dppp)Cl2], and [Pd(dppf)Cl2] have also been used.
 The drawback to such catalysts is the need for high loadings of palladium (up to 5 mol %), along with a larger amount of a copper co-catalyst.

-PdII complexes are in fact pre-catalysts since they must be reduced to Pd(0) before catalysis can begin.
+PdII complexes are in fact pre-catalysts since they must be reduced to Pd0 before catalysis can begin.
 PdII complexes generally exhibit greater stability than Pd0 complexes and can be stored under normal laboratory conditions for months.
 PdII catalysts are reduced to Pd0 in the reaction mixture by an amine, a phosphine ligand, or another reactant in the mixture allowing the reaction to proceed.
 For instance, oxidation of triphenylphosphine to triphenylphosphine oxide can lead to the formation of Pd0 in situ when [Pd(PPh3)2Cl2] is used.

 Copper(I) salts, such as CuI, react with the terminal alkyne and produce a copper(I) acetylide, which acts as an activated species for the coupling reactions.
 Cu(I) is a co-catalyst in the reaction, and is used to increase the rate of the reaction.

 Aryl halides and pseudohalides

 The choice of aryl halide or pseudohalide substrate (sp2-carbon) is one of the factors that mainly influence the reactivity of the Sonogashira catalytic system.
-The reactivity of halides is higher towards iodine, and vinyl hallides are more reactive than analogous aryl halides.
+The reactivity of halides is higher towards iodine, and vinyl halides are more reactive than analogous aryl halides.
+The coupling of aryl iodides proceeds at room temperature, while aryl bromides require heating.

+This difference in reactivity can be exploited to selectively couple an aryl iodide but not an aryl bromide, by performing the reaction at room temperature.
+An example is the symmetrical Sonogashira coupling of two equivalents of 1-bromo-4-iodobenzene with trimethylsilylacetylene (with the trimethylsilyl group removed in-situ) to form bis(4-bromophenyl)acetylene.

 Aryl triflates can also be employed instead of aryl halides.